tarunbatra/tarunbatra.github.io/source/about/index.md

 # Work

 ## Senior Software Engineer at WonderFI, Vancouver [Mar 2022 - Present]
-At [WonderFI](https://wonder.fi), we are a small team trying to build an ecosystem for DeFI within Canada and beyond.
+At [WonderFI](https://wonder.fi), I worked as a full stack developer designing and developing services to interact with the Ethereum and Polygon blockchain using Golang, React, Postgres, MongoDB and Kubernetes.

 ## Backend Developer at Instabox, Stockholm [Jul 2020 - Jan 2022]